Question: Alternative questions

 In speech, these are distinguishable by intonation, i.e., the question is interpreted as an alternative question when uttered with a rising contour on "butter" and a falling contour on "margarine".

 Open questions

-An open question (also called a variable question, non-polar question, or special question) admits indefinitely many possible answers.
+An open question (also called a variable question, open-ended question, non-polar question, or special question) admits indefinitely many possible answers.
 For example:

 Where should we go for lunch?

 In English, these are typically embodied in a closed interrogative clause, which uses an interrogative word such as when, who, or what.
 These are also called wh-words, and for this reason open questions may also be called wh-questions.

 Question formation

 Questions may be marked by some combination of word order, morphology, interrogative words, and intonation.
 Where languages have one or more clause type characteristically used to form questions, they are called interrogative clauses.
 Open and closed questions are generally distinguished grammatically, with the former identified by the use of interrogative words.

 In English, German, French and various other (mostly European) languages, both forms of interrogative are subject to an inversion of word order between verb and subject.
 In English, the inversion is limited to auxiliary verbs, which sometimes necessitates the addition of the auxiliary do, as in: